 What EHR systems are used in hospitals?

 As of 2021, 96 percent of United States hospitals are using certified EHR technology.
 Enterprise EHR vendors such as epic EMR hospital system and Cerner continue to dominate the industry year over year, but small and specialty vendors like Folio3 providing hospital management software integrated with the EHRs are emerging on the market.
-Crunching the numbers, Epic maintains nearly one-third (31 percent) of the EHR market share, followed by Cerner at 25 percent, Meditech at 16 percent and Allscripts at 5 percent.
-In addition, GE Centricity, NextGen, Indian Health Service, Greenway Health, athenahealth and Netsmart Technologies are also noteworthy contenders.
+Crunching the numbers, Epic maintains nearly one-third (31 percent) of the EHR market share, followed by Cerner at 25 percent, Meditech at 16 percent, and Allscripts at 5 percent.
+In addition, GE Centricity, NextGen, Indian Health Service, Greenway Health, athenahealth, and Netsmart Technologies are also noteworthy contenders.
 While bigger hospitals continue to implement advanced EHR systems like those offered by Epic and Cerner, 80 percent of critical access and rural hospitals reported using at least a basic EHR system.
 There is various EHR software for mental health.

 What Is The EHR Implementation Process For Hospitals?

-EHR implementation is the process of planning and carrying out the integration of EHR software and components in a healthcare organization, a process takes careful consideration.
+EHR implementation is the process of planning and carrying out the integration of EHR software and components in a healthcare organization, a process that takes careful consideration.
 Here are the steps to a successful EHR implementation.

 Build your EHR implementation team